 - (a) Boring Preferred in Paved Right-of-Way.
-Boring is the preferred method for crossing paved Town and/or County rights-of-way.
+Boring is the preferred method for crossing paved town and/or County rights-of-way.
 Excavation shall not be approved unless it can be demonstrated that boring is infeasible or impractical as an alternative. - (b) Minimum Depths for Buried Cables and Lines.
-All small cables, conduits or pipelines to be buried in Town rights-of-way for utility purposes shall be a minimum of 24" below final surface grade. - (c) Manner of Excavation. - (i) General: - 1) All excavation shall be unclassified. - 2) The applicant shall perform all excavation of every description and of whatever substances encountered, to the depth specified on the plans and/or required to accomplish the work. - 3) During the excavation operations the material, which might be found suitable for use in backfilling, shall be piled in an orderly manner of sufficient distance from the banks of the trench for convenience in operation equipment, to avoid embankment overloading, and to prevent slides and cave-ins. - 4) All excavated materials not required or not suitable for backfilling shall be promptly removed from the site of the work and wasted in an area to be provided by the applicant with the approval of the inspector. - 5) Grading shall be performed as may be necessary to prevent surface water from flowing into trenches or other excavations, and any water accumulated therein shall be promptly removed by pumping or by other approved method. - (ii) Safety: - 1) All excavating materials shall be piled in such a manner as will cause a minimum of inconvenience to public travel, the provisions shall be made for urgent traffic as necessary. - 2) The applicant will be responsible for providing barricades at all excavation sites while open trenches are present. - 3) Barricades must be lighted if open trenches are left overnight. - 4) Free access shall be provided to all fire hydrants, water valves and meters, and clearance shall be left to enable free flow of storm water in all gutters, conduits, and natural watercourses. - 5) The applicant shall utilize appropriate traffic signs, markers, and procedures in all construction activities as defined in the Federal "Manual of Uniform Traffic Control Devices." - (iii) Methods: - 1) Unless otherwise indicated, trench excavation shall be by open cut except that short sections of the trench may be tunneled under existing structures if the pipe can be safely and properly installed in such tunneled sections. - 2) In those areas where the utility is to be installed under existing curbs and gutters and/or sidewalks, the applicant has the option whether to tunnel and backfill or to cut and remove the curb, gutter, or sidewalk. - 3) In the latter case, he shall, at his expense, replace the curb, gutter, or sidewalk to match the existing structures in line, grade and type of construction. - 4) Exceptions to the methods of excavation are listed in Section 8.32.05(e) of this appendix. - (d) Backfill - 1) Class A Backfill: - a) This class of back fill shall be used in areas where immediate compaction and completion of the trench backfill is required. - b) The trench above the pipe zone shall be backfilled with suitable and approved material placed in layers consistent with the type of compaction equipment to be used. - c) Each layer shall be sprinkled and thoroughly tamped by means of hand-operated or mechanically operated tampers. - d) Backfilling and compaction shall be done to the satisfaction of the inspector and shall be continued on each layer of backfill until a compaction of 96 per cent of maximum density is obtained as determined by ASTM designation D-698-70. - e) The final one-foot of backfill is to be compacted to 100percent of maximum density. - 2) Class D Backfill: - a) This class of backfill is intended for use in areas that are ultimately to be planted and where minimum compaction (above the pipe zone) is required at the present time. - b) The entire depth of the trench above the pipe zone shall be backfilled with a suitable material, as approved by the inspector, to a point slightly above the existing ground surface or the finish grade if the latter is shown. - c) The surface shall be continually pneumatically rolled by patrol, roller and/or crawler tractor, as the backfilling process proceeds. - d) The trench backfill along the pipe centerline shall be left with a final fill above the existing ground surface of finish grade of at lease one foot. - e) The final layers of material to be replaced shall be specified in Section 8.32.05(e).
+All small cables, conduits, or pipelines to be buried in town rights-of-way for utility purposes shall be a minimum of twenty-four (24") below final surface grade. - (c) Manner of Excavation. - (i) General: - 1) All excavation shall be unclassified. - 2) The applicant shall perform all excavation of every description and of whatever substances encountered, to the depth specified on the plans and/or required to accomplish the work. - 3) During the excavation operations the material, which might be found suitable for use in backfilling, shall be piled in an orderly manner of sufficient distance from the banks of the trench for convenience in operation equipment, to avoid embankment overloading, and to prevent slides and caveins. - 4) All excavated materials not required or not suitable for backfilling shall be promptly removed from the site of the work and wasted in an area to be provided by the applicant with the approval of the inspector. - 5) Grading shall be performed as may be necessary to prevent surface water from flowing into trenches or other excavations, and any water accumulated therein shall be promptly removed by pumping or by other approved method. - (ii) Safety: - 1) All excavating materials shall be piled in such a manner as will cause a minimum of inconvenience to public travel, the provisions shall be made for urgent traffic as necessary. - 2) The applicant will be responsible for providing barricades at all excavation sites while open trenches are present. - 3) Barricades must be lighted if open trenches are left overnight. - 4) Free access shall be provided to all fire hydrants, water valves and meters, and clearance shall be left to enable free flow of storm water in all gutters, conduits, and natural watercourses. - 5) The applicant shall utilize appropriate traffic signs, markers, and procedures in all construction activities as defined in the Federal "Manual of Uniform Traffic Control Devices." - (iii) Methods: - 1) Unless otherwise indicated, trench excavation shall be by open cut except that short sections of the trench may be tunneled under existing structures if the pipe can be safely and properly installed in such tunneled sections.

+- 2) In those areas where the utility is to be installed under existing curbs and gutters and/or sidewalks, the applicant has the option whether to tunnel and backfill or to cut and remove the curb, gutter, or sidewalk. - 3) In the latter case, he shall, at his expense, replace the curb, gutter, or sidewalk to match the existing structures in line, grade and type of construction. - 4) Exceptions to the methods of excavation are listed in Section 8.32.05(e) of this appendix.